Version

 Finally, there is a third type of interpretation, the interpretation of technology, and the medium on which the type is displayed.
 I explored the latter by deliberately letting different technologies interpret my drawings.
 In the second step I manually re-interpreted the shapes by re-drawing the results.
 Some of the processes I implemented are very common, such as printing, scanning or photographing.
 Other methods are more obscure, like scrolling through text while recording the movement on screen.
 Sometimes I processed the letters only once; other times, I combined multiple steps.
 I had some criteria for choosing the methods: Firstly, the resulting letters had to remain legible.
 Second, the results had to be visible, and surprise me visually.
 Furthermore, I was mainly focusing on methods that allowed me to work as fast as possible.
 I wanted to generate different degrees of distortion to inspire the behaviour of the animations of the variable fonts.
 By working this way, I generated a large archive of very unusual results.

+In an alphabet, each shape adds and adheres to a previously defined set of rules.
+As a type designer, I find this idea intriguing and usually decide on those parameters early on.
+The type of serifs or contrast were determined.
+In the next steps, I chose weight and proportions.
+I measured and adjusted the weight of stems and decided at what point the curves enter them.
+Most of these decisions are made based on conventions, personal experience.
+However, when I looked through the examples of the processed type, I noticed that all these parameters often changed per letter.
 Sometimes the initial parameters of the typeface faded out of view.
 I asked myself what would happen if I chose different rules for each letter.
 For my system, I tried to disregard the way I usually draw and to forget about coherence in contrast or serif designs.
 I wanted to see if I could still design a typeface if each letter functioned differently.
 For instance, some stems end in serifs; others flare, or even have entirely straight endings.
 Probably none of the stems have the same values, and the contrast is not clearly defined.
 For me, these terms became less important than trusting my personal judgement of consistency.

 In a way, it allows the viewer to interpret the parameters themselves.
 It also proves that the legibility of a typefaces does not necessarily rely purely on consistent values and the following of strict rules.
 All in all, the most valuable lesson I learned was that letters could be legible despite deviating from conventional models.
 It is the context in which they appear that makes them readable.
 It was also good to remind myself that even if I designed beautifully accurate curves, they might be processed and perceived very differently.